Laurentian University: Media

-The university's campus radio station, CKLU-FM, broadcasts at FM 96.7 in both English and French.
+The university's campus radio station, CKLU-FM, broadcasts at 96.7 MHz on the FM band in both English and French.
 Its campus newspapers are Lambda in English and L'Orignal déchaîné ("The Unchained Moose") in French.
 Lambda is a member of Canadian University Press, and CKLU is a member of the National Campus and Community Radio Association.

 Sports

 The university's varsity teams, known as the Voyageurs, compete in basketball, soccer, rowing, cross country running, golf, curling, and Nordic skiing.
 There are also competitive club teams, including lacrosse and baseball, and a plethora of intramural sports programmes.
 The women's basketball team have been one of the most successful in the history of the U Sports Women's Basketball Championship, winning the title seven times.
 Notable alumnae of the basketball team include broadcaster Sylvia Sweeney.
 The varsity rowing team within its five-year history has produced a national team athlete and captured medals at both the OUA championships as well as gold medals at the Canadian University Rowing Championships.

-In 2017, the women's varsity curling team captured the OUA Curling Championship (the first for the program and first OUA team banner for the University since 2003) followed by the Curling Canada/USports Championship (the first for the program and first USports team banner for the University since 1991).
-The Voyageurs' women's team followed-up their 2017 USports' victory with a second national USports title during the 2018–19 curling season.
+In 2017, the women's varsity curling team captured the OUA Curling Championship (the first for the program and first OUA team banner for the University since 2003) followed by the Curling Canada/U Sports Championship (the first for the program and first U Sports team banner for the University since 1991).
+The Voyageurs' women's team followed-up their 2017 U Sports' victory with a second national U Sports title during the 2018–19 curling season.
+The team has since captured an additional U Sports bronze medal in 2023 and a second OUA Curling Championship in 2024.

 The director of the athletic department is Peter Hellstrom.